How will paid advertising evolve?

 I anticipate an increase in podcast advertising, particularly on Spotify.
 Spotify has continued to grow its advertising platform capabilities and the number of podcast listeners in the U.S continues to grow.

-Many digital marketers are hesitant to run podcast ads due to the lack of conversion tracking, relative to paid search and paid social campaigns, but I believe the most forward-looking marketers will test podcast ads in 2020, if they’re not already.
+Many digital marketers are hesitant to run podcast ads due to the lack of conversion tracking, relative to paid search and paid social campaigns, but I believe the most forward-looking marketers will test podcast ads, if they’re not already.

 Implementation: